 The rows further down need to line up horizontally like in the following illustration.
 When this is not the case, please switch to a device with a larger screen.

-Let’s first establish what is going on.
-To do this, please answer the following question.
+Let’s first get to the bottom of a tough problem we all get it by.
+The goals are to solve it once and for all and to find a solution everybody can be happy with.
+To get to the bottom of the problem, please answer the following question.
 The working practices can be yours or those of your team.
 You can select from the left or the right column.

 Which Working Practices have become Preferred Practices During the Previous Decade?